 How Can an Integration Platform Benefit Your Business?

-The increase of software-as-a-service (SaaS) over the past twenty years formed a gap in the system that needed to be bridged, increasing the necessity for a more integrated system.
+Software-as-a-service (SaaS) has increased over the past twenty years.
+Software as a service or SaaS is defined by Gartner as a software that is owned, delivered, and managed remotely by one or more providers.
+However, the popularity of SaaS formed a gap in the system that needed to be bridged, increasing the necessity for a more enterprise-grade integrated system.

-The following are the key benefits of an integration platform:
+The following are the key benefits of a data integration platform:

 1. A Unified Solution